 Cheap Ryanair flights operate out of Fez and Marrakesh (and also a few lesser known cities), so I chose to start north and work my way down.
-I wanted a diverse trip, but I also decided to save the coastline for another trip on my way to Mauritania.
+I wanted a diverse trip, but I also decided to save the coastline for another trip to Mauritania/Mali.
 As such, the likes of Rabat and Casablanca are not included.
 (Plus, I hear they’re pretty dull anyway).

 After a lot of research, here was the itinerary I made: